Muneeza Shamsie: Life and career

-Shamsie, a voracious reader since childhood, grew up in a home where books and the written word were a part of family life.
-Her aunt was the noted feminist and writer Attia Hosain (1913–1998) and Shamsie's grandmother in Lucknow, feminist and activist Begum Inam Fatima Habibullah was the author of a travelogue Tassiraat-e-Safar-Europe about her journey to Britain in 1924 with her husband, Sheikh Mohammed Habibullah, OBE, a Taluqdar of Oudh to visit their sons, who were boarders at a public school there, Clifton College.
-Shamsie, who was also sent away to school in England at the age of nine, has written a memoir essay "A Tale of Two Childhoods: Colonial and Post-colonial" in The Journal of Postcolonial and Commonwealth Studies 16.1, edited by Waqas Khwaja and Ghazala Hashmi, in which she juxtaposes her father's experience of England with her own, a generation later, and their respective adjustment to their homelands on their return.
+Shamsie grew up in a home where books and the written word were a part of family life.
+Her aunt was the noted feminist and writer Attia Hosain (1913–1998).
+Shamsie's grandmother in Lucknow, feminist and activist, Begum Inam Fatima Habibullah was the author of a travelogue Tassiraat-e-Safar-Europe.
+The travelogue is about her journey to Britain in 1924 with her husband, Sheikh Mohammed Habibullah, OBE, a Taluqdar of Oudh, and their visit with their sons at Clifton College.
+Shamsie was sent away to school in England at the age of nine, and has written a memoir essay, "A Tale of Two Childhoods: Colonial and Post-colonial" in The Journal of Postcolonial and Commonwealth Studies 16.1, in which she juxtaposes her father's experience of England with her own, a generation later, and their respective adjustment to their homelands on their return.
 In the essay, she writes of being a boarder at Wispers School in Sussex and near Midhurst when she joined and moved to West Dean near Chichester in 1958.
 She took Chemistry, Biology and History in her A-Levels and wanted to pursue a career in science - then discovered there were no careers for women scientists in Pakistan - in fact, Pakistan had few career opportunities for women at all, except education and medicine.